lawrencewoodman/techtinkering.com/content/misc/privacy.md

 * Your data may be stored and processed on servers anywhere in the world that TechTinkering or its associated company use for hosting and administering this website.
 * TechTinkering can contact you, using the email address that you have provided, for any reasonable administrative purposes.
 * In the event that TechTinkering is sold, it can be sold complete with the associated user data.

-You also agree to the following for each third-party service used on or by TechTinkering: